adamoudad/youtube-chiller/README.md

 1. Open `index.html` in your web browser
 2. Drop some links in the text area
 3. Press *Update playlist* button to update the playlist and start playing

+# Notes #
+Some Youtube videos are not available for embed.
+These videos are not playable with this script.